bboynton97/Cancer_Prediction_NN/README.md

 **Why the Flyweight pattern was not used**:

 Although it was suggested, it seems that the flyweight pattern would not be ideal for this project.
-It seems that the flyweight pattern is best for cases when you there are a number of objects that are all largely the same.
-While there are a lot of layers, nodes and connections, each object has specific values that make it unique.
+It seems that the flyweight pattern is best for cases when there are a number of objects that are all largely the same.
+While there are a lot of layers, nodes and connections, each object has specific values that make it unique in every way.
 Because of this the flyweight pattern doesn't seem to be a good fit.

 **Why the Visitor pattern was not used**:

 The iterator is used to traverse the network.
 The network and it's nodes contain the logic for both feed forward and back propagation.
 To implement the visitor pattern properly, the visitor should be maintaining a state that performs the calculations.
-Because of the complexity and number of calculations, it is not appropriate to use a visitor for this task.
+Because of the complexity and number of calculations, it is not appear to be appropriate to use a visitor for this task.

 **Could this program handle other datasets?**:

 In short, yes.
-The preprocessors classes could be expanded greatly.
+The preprocessor classes could be expanded greatly.
 In practical applications, preprocessing can be just as complicated as the actual neural networks.
 These dataset are well groomed, perfect candidates for neural network training.
-Other binary classification datasets formatted in csv file style would also work.
+Other binary classification datasets formatted in csv file style would also work with very little changes.

 **How do accuracies compare to accepted accuracies for these datasets?**:

 With the XOR dataset, it is easy to get >99% accuracy with a 2,2,1 network.
 This is arguably the easiest dataset possible for a neural network and anything short of 95% is laughable.
+This program regularly achieves >99%.

 The breast cancer dataset is slightly different.
 While there are easily identifiable patterns, it does make for an interesting 9-dimensional classification problem.
-Having use this dataset extensively at my job, it's easy to achieve greater than 90% accuracy regularly when using TensorFlow or other deep learning libraries.
-With this neural network, I've been steadily getting ~95% accuracies.
+Having used this dataset extensively at my job, it's easy to achieve greater than 90% accuracy regularly when using TensorFlow or other deep learning libraries.
+With this neural network, I've been steadily getting ~95% accuracy.

 **Want to see some of the best worst code you have ever seen?**: